gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-Update a user source.
+Update an identity source.
 [name] is required.
-This is the name or id of a user source.
+This is the name or id of an identity source.
 ```

 #### user-sources update-subdomain

 ```
 Usage: morpheus user-sources update-subdomain [name]
-        --subdomain VALUE            New subdomain for this user source -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
+        --subdomain VALUE            New subdomain for this identity source -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.